tylerharter/cs301-projects/fall19/p10/stage1.md

 between a country and itself, the table should should NaN (instead of 0).

-#### Question 16: what is the distance between every pair of South American countries?
+#### Question 16: What is the distance between every pair of countries in the Australian continent?

 Your result should be a table with 12 rows (for each country) and 12 columns (again for each country).
 The value in each cell should be